On the entanglement contour of excited states in the holographic CFT: The remarks on the complexity contour and geometric coarse-graining

 \section{The remarks on the complexity contour and geometric coarse-graining}

-The contour measures of entanglement give us insight how the entanglement(or another measure) is distributed inside the subsystem.
+The contour measures of entanglement give us insight to the entanglement(or another measure) distributed inside the subsystem.
 It is hard to fix "the best" contour measure.
 The most basic and straightforward requirements are constraints by the normalization and positivity.
-There are numerous ways how to introduce the contour function in holography.
-It seems that the most straightforward and simplest in applications is the partial entanglement proposal for the contour \cite{Wen:2018whg,Wen:2019ubu,Kudler-Flam:2019oru}.
-The application of this proposal makes the non-equilibrium picture of entanglement evolution more coarse-grained as for example in \cite{Kudler-Flam:2019oru}.
-However, HRRT formula is strongly geometric in its essence and it is likely for the contour function also to have the geometric nature.
-This speculative statement, however, could be made more precise being tested on another quantum-informational measure holographic calculation of which is related to the entanglement and HRRT surfaces.
-We give as an example the well-known CV complexity where the non-geometric proposal fails to describe any coarse-graining for lower-dimensional systems.
-On the other hand it seems that the usage of the geometrical proposals like integrated volume defined by the HRRT or bit-thread picture can give us a more precise picture.
-We leave this as a comment and we are not going to discuss this in the full generality.
+There are different ways how to introduce the contour function in holography.
+It seems that the most straightforward is the partial entanglement proposal for the contour \cite{Wen:2018whg,Wen:2019ubu,Kudler-Flam:2019oru}.
+The application of this proposal makes the non-equilibrium picture of entanglement evolution more coarse-grained as, for example, in \cite{Kudler-Flam:2019oru}.
+However, the HRRT formula is geometric, and it is likely for the contour function also to have the geometric nature.
+This can be made more precise being tested on another quantum-informational measure holographic calculation of which is related to the entanglement and HRRT surfaces.
+As an example we give the well-known CV complexity where the non-geometric proposal fails to describe any coarse-graining for lower-dimensional systems.
+On the other hand, it seems that the usage of the geometrical proposals like integrated volume defined by the HRRT or bit-thread picture can give us a more precise picture.
+We leave this as a comment, and we are not going to discuss this in full generality.
 A detailed investigation of these questions will be given somewhere else.

 $\,$